24. July 2013 01:20

 Today too many pundits and loudmouths define patriotism as the willingness to proclaim that "America is the greatest nation on earth" and to take a pugilistic attitude toward anyone who shows a glimmer of doubt about it.
 But let's think about that.

 You're not a loving parent if you ignore the fact that your child is hooked on drugs and failing at school.
-You're not a loving son or daughter for sending holiday cards to your parents but don't worry because they can't afford decent food and shelter.
+You're not a loving son or daughter for sending holiday cards to your parents but not caring that they can't afford decent food and shelter.

 Sure, I love America.
 Loving America means caring about America.
 Noticing when it's hurting.
 By "hurting" I don't mean that someone I don't like got elected.
 Those things happen in free nations.
 I mean going backward.
 Showing signs that should worry all of us.
 Right, left, and center.